JnyJny/meowmeow/README.md

 Lastly, ```stupid_decode()``` is *stupid* because it only reads eight bytes at time from the source FILE stream.
-Normally, we try to minimize the number of reads to improve performance.
-I won't try to explain the cost of system calls right now, just remember reading or writing a bigger chunk less often is better than a lot of smaller chunks more frequently.
+Normally, we try to minimize the number of reads and writes to improve performance.
+I explain the cost of system calls in more detail [here][system_calls], but for now just remember reading or writing a bigger chunk less often is better than a lot of smaller chunks more frequently.

 ### The Wrap Up